oracle/truffleruby/doc/user/svm.md

 work out where its libraries are located otherwise.

-The SVM version of TruffleRuby has better startup performance and lower memory footprint than TruffleRuby or JRuby on the JVM.
-We expect these numbers to improve significantly in the future as we ahead-of-time compile more of the Ruby startup process.
+The SVM version of TruffleRuby has better startup performance and lower memory footprint than TruffleRuby or JRuby on the JVM, and better startup performance than Rubinius.
+We expect these numbers to improve significantly in the future as we ahead-of-time compile more of the Ruby startup process, and aim to meet or beat MRI's startup time.

 ```
 $ /usr/bin/time -l ./ruby -Xhome=language/ruby -e "puts 'hello'"  # TruffleRuby on the SVM